PedroAVJ/fotogenio/README.md

-# TODO
+# Project Tasks

+## To Do
 - Optimize performance by using sizes prop
 - Figure out why fotogenio doesn't appear on search results

-- Image generation
+- Image generation:
   - Prompt engineering
   - Curate style selections for each gender

-- Pay for sentry
-- Setup production google oauth
+## User Questions
-- Should we show different example photos for men and woman in the upload photos section?
+- Should we show different example photos for men and women in the upload photos section?

+## Production Tasks
+- Setup production Google OAuth
+- Pay for Sentry